straight-coding/LPC407x-NoOS-LWIP-MBEDTLS-HTTPD-KEIL/README.md

 //0 No debug,1 Error,2 State change,3 Informational,4 Verbose
 #define MBEDTLS_DEBUG_LEVEL                    1

+//The following functions use fixed data as the entropy seed.
+//This data is used only for experimental purposes
-extern int mbedtls_platform_std_nv_seed_read(unsigned char *buf, unsigned int buf_len);
+//   and it is strongly recommended that it MUST not be used for the official products. extern int mbedtls_platform_std_nv_seed_read(unsigned char *buf, unsigned int buf_len);
 extern int mbedtls_platform_std_nv_seed_write(unsigned char *buf, unsigned int buf_len);